Nivethagithub/Jenkins-Zero-To-Hero_Abishek/README.md

 <img width="990" alt="Screenshot 2023-02-01 at 11 14 13 AM" src="https://user-images.githubusercontent.com/43399466/215961440-3f13f82b-61a2-4117-88bc-0da265a67fa7.png">

+### Some consideration

+Jenkins architecture --> master-slave architecture Using Jenkins node has some limitations, like installing node.js version, for some projects different version i required, this results in conflicts.
+To solve this, we can use Docker containers as agent in the slave.

+### Step :2
 ## Install the Docker Pipeline plugin in Jenkins:

    - Log in to Jenkins.